TOMOFAST/Tomofast-manual/README.md

 # Code compilation

-The code compilation is based on Make*,* which is a build automation tool.
+The code compilation is based on Make, which is a build automation tool.
 It is assumed that the code is compiled in Linux environment, even though a Windows build is also possible (e.g. using WSL).
 To compile the code, you need: